powellrhys/strava-ui-streamlit/README.md

     - `APP_PASSWORD` - can be anything, used when first loading up the page
     - `STORAGE_ACCOUNT_CONNECTION_STRING` - The connection string for your azure blob storage account (only applicable if not using local storage)
     - `STORAGE_ACCOUNT_CONTAINER_NAME` - The container name where the data is stored (only applicable if not using local storage)
-    - `USE_LOCAL_STORAGE` - Flag to indicate whether data is being collected from your local file store or from azure blob storage container.
+    - `USE_LOCAL_STORAGE` - Flag to indicate whether data is being collected from your local file store or from an azure blob storage container.
 This value will default to `False`, forcing the application to pull data from the connected storage account.
     - `LOGIN_REQUIRED` - Flag to determine whether the user needs to login to see the page content.
 The value will default to `True` if not specified.
-For development purposes, useful, its useful to override this value with `False`.
+For development purposes, it's useful to override this value with `False`.
     - `GITHUB_ACCESS_TOKEN` - PAT token taken from github to trigger the data collection github action.

 ### Running the Project